 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-You can also try to get involved with specialist groups of relevant professional institutions such as the Institute of Physics.
+Get involved with specialist groups and relevant professional bodies, such as the Institute of Physics.

 Search for placements and find out more about work experience and internships.

-Employers of physics graduates include academic institutions, government research organisations and industry.
+Employers of physics graduates include academic institutions, schools and colleges, government research organisations, the armed forces and industry.

 Industries employing physicists are varied and include: